siv2r/bip-frost-signing/README.md

 > [!WARNING]
 > The *Sign* algorithm must **not** be executed twice with the same *secnonce*.
-> Otherwise, it is possible to extract the secret signing key from the two partial signatures output by the two executions of *Sign*.
+> Otherwise, it is possible to extract the secret share from the two partial signatures output by the two executions of *Sign*.
 > To avoid accidental reuse of *secnonce*, an implementation may securely erase the *secnonce* argument by overwriting it with 64 zero bytes after it has been read by *Sign*.
 > A *secnonce* consisting of only zero bytes is invalid for *Sign* and will cause it to fail.